Lumos-1: On Autoregressive Video Generation with Discrete Diffusion from a Unified Model Perspective: Conclusion

 \section{Conclusion}

-In this paper, we introduce \method, a model that utilizes the LLM architecture for autoregressive video generation.
+In this paper, we introduce \method, which utilizes the LLM architecture for AR video generation.
 We propose MM-RoPE for better spatiotemporal dynamics modeling and propose AR-DF for effective training and inference considering intra-frame bidirectionality and inter-frame temporal causality.
 We anticipate that \method represents a significant step toward building a foundational unified model.